 TENSORFLOW_COMMIT value in the

 A checksum is also required for the TF package that you'll download.
-As the instructions mention, you could curl the object and compute this.
-However, another approach is simply to leave it for now, let it fail, and wait for the correct value to be reported.
+You could curl the object and compute this, or simply leave it for now, let it fail, and wait for the correct value to be reported.

 If you're building natively, just run the Makefile: